dyammons/scrna-scripts/README.md

 ## Set up the directory structure and get scripts
-There are several ways to clone the repository we will be using today (including through GitHub Desktop), but here is the command to do it through a linux terminal.
+There are several ways to clone the repository (including through GitHub Desktop), but for today we will be using Git command line.

 A general note: If working on Alpine, it would be ideal to clone this to a `Peta Library allocation`, but if that is not available `Scratch` or `Projects` directories will also work.
-If using `Scratch` please note that data is deleted every 90 days, so you will need to complete regular backups and if using `Projects` there is limited storage, so there may not be sufficient room to complete the analysis.
+If using `Scratch` please note that data is deleted every 90 days, so you will need to complete regular backups and if using `Projects` there is limited storage (250 GB), so there may not be sufficient room to complete the analysis.

 For the purposes of today we will be working in `scratch` in a directory called `scrna-analysis`.